Soni-Shivam/IE102-Project/README.md

 # IE102 – Probability and Statistics Projects (Freshman Year)

-This repository contains two open-ended projects completed as part of **IE102: Introduction to Probability and Statistics**, a freshman year course at **IIT Bombay**.
+This repository contains two open-ended projects completed as part of **IE102: Introduction to Probability and Statistics**, a freshman year course at **IIT Bombay**

 In this course, the final project topics were open-ended — students were encouraged to explore **anything related to probability and statistics**.
-These projects were intended to be short and exploratory, helping us apply what we learned in class while getting hands-on experience with modeling, coding, and analysis.
+These projects were intended to be short and exploratory, helping us apply what we learned in class while getting hands-on experience to the simulating.

 These are my takes on the assignment: